-Taking a break from gambling at the best crypto casino and want to find out more about Solana?
+Are you taking a break from gambling at the best crypto casino and want to learn more about Solana?

-Solana is a permissionless, open-source blockchain network that provides decentralized finance (DeFi) solutions for users.
-In an effort to improve the speed of its operations, it uses specific and unique methods of ordering transactions.
+Solana is a permissionless, open-source blockchain network that provides users with decentralised finance (DeFi) solutions.
+To improve the speed of its operations, it uses specific and unique methods of ordering transactions.

 Solana’s native cryptocurrency is the SOL.
 In simple terms, it’s a currency that investors can use to interact with smart contracts and pay their transaction fees.

 Solana’s protocol encourages developers to create decentralised apps (Dapps).
 It has ambitions to improve scalability.
 It will do this by introducing a proof-of-history consensus coupled with an underlying proof-of-stake consensus on the blockchain network.

 At the time of writing, the currency’s market cap was hovering around $9 billion with a unit price of approximately $32.80 and a circulating supply of over 272 million SOL.